 - old clothes or bed sheets to use as fabric scraps

 And so much more!
 Really, anything can be used for crafts.
 If like me, you always need a tad of inspiration, then go ahead and do a search on Pinterest.
 Being the visual platform extraordinaire that it is, Pinterest is your best bet when searching for simple, inexpensive ideas for a craft day with the kids.
-I have put together an All Things Easter board on Exceptionally-Ordinary’s Pinterest’s account, in case you want to check it out!
+I have put together an All Things Easter board on The Exceptionally Ordinary Life’s Pinterest account, in case you want to check it out!

 (Like what you see?
-Then make sure to follow all my boards on Exceptionally-Ordinary’s profile.)
+Then make sure to follow all my boards on The Exceptionally Ordinary Life’s profile.)

 If you find any great ideas but do not have everything you need, then Dollar Tree is an excellent option for materials.
 As the name of the store suggests, everything there is $1 (Yes, they are the real deal when it comes to dollar stores!)
 Dollar Tree has a huge variety of products, from food to school supplies, toys, party favors, cleaning products and more.
 They even sell books for $1!